baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

 ---

 Update: while writing this post to document my process, I finally found [another blog post that already documented it](https://svdoscience.com/2020-10-31/versioning-with-semantic-release), you are welcome to use both :-).

+Thanks to my teammate [Leonid Weinberg](https://www.linkedin.com/in/leonid-weinberg-a45964143/) who review the article to correct language errors.